sashaCTF/pwn-rev-notes/reverse-engineering/assembly-language/dealing-with-data.md

  ```
  Instead of `eax` being `0x11111111`, it'll be `0x40000000`.
 This is because `lea` doesn't copy what's at the address over, rather it copies the address itself

+ Summed up, `mov` copies *values*, while `lea` copies *addresses*

- ## push
+ ## push and pop

+ These two instructions are usually used together, but do very oppsoite jobs.
+ (Note: It's important to remember here that `esp` points to the top of the stack frame)

+ ### push
- `push` is used to write values to the top of the stack.
+ `push` is used to copy values to the top of the stack frame.
 Syntax is as follows:

  ```asm
  push value
  ```

- For example, if you wanted to write 5 to the top of the stack:
+ For example, if you wanted to copy 5 to the top of the stack:
  ```asm
  push 5
  ```